 Demonstrate your knowledge and experience with infrastructure and artificial intelligence by speaking at IEEE Infrastructure Conference.

-Infrastructure 2019 will have both traditional papers (Wednesday, half day) and presentations only (Thursday, full day).
+IEEE Infrastructure Conference will have both traditional papers and presentations only.

 Compared to traditional conferences, this event focuses on industry: it is by industry and for industry.
-In addition to industry, academic and government authors who focus on the following criteria are also very welcome:
+We invite industry, academic and government authors who focus on the following criteria are also very welcome:

-- Practical work that resulted in lessons learned and improvement over current practice
+- Practical work that resulted in lessons learned and improvement over current processes and practice

 - Toolchains, DevOps, support, etc.

-- Experience with non-functional requirements (security, performance, scale, reliability)
+- Experience with security, performance, scale, and reliability

 Proposed topics include: